Deeds of King Henry V

 Susan Stockmede: Around 1565 she was born.
 Before 1615 Francis Smallman and she were married.
 On 11th August 1632 she died.

 William Smallman of Kinnersley Castle: Around 1615 he was born to Francis Smallman and Susan Stockmede.
 On 29th September 1631 he and Lucy Whitney were married at St Giles without Cripplegate Church [Map].
 They had two daughters.
 On 7th September 1633 Francis Smallman died.
-He was buried at St James' Church, Kinnersley [Map].
+He was buried at St James' Church, Kinnersley [Map] on 9th September 1633.
+He had made his will on 20th July 1633 leaving his only daughter a portion of £1,000.
+His son William Smallman of Kinnersley Castle inherited Kinnersley Castle, Herefordshire [Map].
 In 1643 he died.
 Lucy Smallman and her husband James Pytts inherited Kinnersley Castle, Herefordshire [Map].

-On 29th August 1737 Ann Heathcote (age 54) died.
+On 29th August 1737 Ann Heathcote [aged 54] died.
 She was buried at St James' Church, Kinnersley [Map].

 Anne Jacobsen Lady Morgan: In 1714 she was born to Jacob Jacobsen of Walthamstow, Essex and Ann Heathcote.
 On 17th December 1750 John Morgan 4th Baronet and she were married.
 She by marriage Lady Morgan of Langattock in Monmouthshire.

 After 29th April 1767.
-Monument at St James' Church, Kinnersley [Map] to John Morgan 4th Baronet (deceased).
+Monument at St James' Church, Kinnersley [Map] to John Morgan 4th Baronet [deceased].

-Available at Amazon as eBook or Paperback.
+Available at Amazon in eBook and Paperback format.

 John Parkinson: Around 1788 he was born to Leonard Parkinson at Jamaica.